Article

 Stepping away: a personal chapter

 In 2024, life took a different turn.
 Frederik and his wife were going through a challenging period while trying to build a family.
 He wanted stability, a fixed position closer to home.
-When an opportunity at BMW appeared, he took it.
+When an opportunity arose at a major international player in the automotive construction sector appeared, he took it.

 He hoped to find another people‑centered environment, one where informal learning and growth were part of the culture.
 But reality turned out differently.